ldkv/github-codesearch/README.md

 - For Mac: `Cmd + Shift + Alt + F`
 - For Windows: `Ctrl + Shift + Alt + F`

 It is available when you have some text selected in the editor.
+It is also possible to modify the keybinding in the VS Code settings.

 ## Extension Settings